JimmieIII/it202-project1/README.md

+# Landing Page Template
-# A sample landing page using HTML/CSS/JS.
+A sample landing page using HTML/CSS/JS.
 This template also makes use of boostrap.